 We waited for the commission to give us the final thumbs up.
 This was an unbearably tense time.
 The behemoth ISPs now had one more chance to challenge our request.
 Weeks went by.
-The deadline loomed.
+The deadline approached.
 Things looked hopeful — looks like we made it?
 A lot of finger crossing and trying not to jinx it.

 The Day Before the Deadline

 Then suddenly, the day before the final decision, Spectrum/Charter put in a last-minute dispute.
 They wanted to remove even more from the project, so that we’d have just a skinny strip of modular homes to serve with an awesome, but expensive, new network.
 That would change the economic viability of the project.
 It would kill it.

 We were crazy worried.
 We reached out to our elected officials.
 Jimmy Panetta’s office responded quickly, and took steps to defend the project.
 But there were many hazards.
 The former chair of the commission had retired.
 The new chair was an unknown to us and to many advocates.
 Would she be more susceptible to lobbying pressure?
 Nail-biting time.